DanielTockan/Rainforest-Store/README.md

       product.save()
 ```
-The generator below, looped through each of the name and url arguements in the "bestsellers_list".
+The generator below, looped through each of the name and url arguments in the "bestsellers_list".
 The url was then embedded into the get request using a string literal, and the list of products were fetched by category.
 There were a total of 36 categories within the bestsellers list and dozens of prodcuts per cateogry.

 ```py
   bestsellers_list = [